-- 85. A TEO may apply for an exception from the 2023 AMFM on the basis of exceptional circumstances.
-Any exception granted will not exceed an additional 2.75 percent increase over and above the permitted 2.75 percent increase. - 86.
-In considering exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO is unable to support the course(s) while remaining financially viable; and - b. where the course is part of a qualification at levels 7 (degree) and above on the NZQCF that has been delivered previously, the qualification has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF group in the previous year; and - c. the TEO can demonstrate that the course is in some way unique or special, for example, that there are no available local alternatives; and - d. not allowing an exception will prevent the TEO from making a significant contribution to the achievement of one or more of the Government's priorities, as set out in the current Tertiary Education Strategy. - 87.
-An application must satisfy all criteria to gain an exception.
+- 87. A TEO may apply to the TEC for an exception from the 2024 AMFM on the basis of exceptional circumstances.
+Any exception granted will not exceed an additional 2.8 percent increase over and above the permitted 2.8 percent increase. - 88.
+In considering exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO can demonstrate that it is financially unsustainable to deliver the course, in terms of the cost of delivering the course and taking into account the total income that the course would generate (including government funding and tuition fees), and that there are no satisfactory alternatives to limit costs; - b. the existing fees for the course are no more than the 75th percentile of the range of fees charged for similar courses; and - c. any two of the following three criteria: - i. where the course is part of a programme at Level 7 (degree) and above on the NZQCF that has been delivered previously, the programme has a cohort-based completion rate that meets or exceeds the median performance benchmark for that NZQCF level in the previous year; - ii. the TEO can demonstrate that the course is in some way unique or special, for example, that there are no available local alternatives; and - iii. not allowing an exception will prevent the TEO from making a significant contribution to the achievement of one or more of the Government's priorities, as set out in the current Tertiary Education Strategy. - 89.
+For the purpose of paragraph 88(b), the TEC must specify how similar courses will be determined. - 90.
+If a TEO is applying for an exception for multiple courses, each course must individually meet the exception criteria specified in paragraph 88. - 91.
+There is a limit to the number of courses for which a TEO can request an exception each year, depending on the number of EFTS enrolled at the TEO.
+For a TEO with less than 1,000 EFTS, the limit is 4 courses.
+For a TEO with between 1,000 and 5,000 EFTS, the limit is 8 courses.
+For a TEO with between 5,000 and 10,000 EFTS, the limit is 12 courses.
+For a TEO with more than 10,000 EFTS, the limit increases by 4 courses per increment of 10,000 EFTS.